OmniaGM/prometheus_w_grafana/README.md

 * **wordpress** EC2 contains:

-    * Wordpress, you can access it from `<WORDPRESS_EC2_IP>:8080`, when you access it first time it will ask you about you blog setup
+    * Wordpress behind Nginx, you can access it from `<WORDPRESS_EC2_IP>`, when you access it first time it will ask you about you blog setup

     * MariaDB